 Step 6: Assemble and Serve

-Transfer pasta to a serving dish:
+Transfer your creamy pasta to a serving dish:

 1. Top with remaining vegetable mixture.